dbiel-77/GLOCAL-scraping-guide/glocal-scraping-guideline/municipal-structures/quebec/montreal.md

 # Montreal

-Great.
-I’ll prepare a concise yet data-focused breakdown of Montreal’s municipal structure as of 2025, with an emphasis on the composition of the 65-member City Council and the nuances that may cause confusion in scraping or search results (e.g., duplicated roles or borough-specific councils).
-I’ll include source suggestions for up-to-date data, and embed scraping tips using the `{tip}` format.

-I’ll let you know when it's ready for review.

-# Montreal Municipal Government Structure (2025)

 Montreal’s municipal government is organized into a central **City Council** and multiple **borough councils**, reflecting a two-tier system.
 The city is divided into 19 boroughs (*arrondissements*), each with its own local council, in addition to representation on the city-wide council.
 Understanding this structure is key to correctly interpreting the number of councillors and avoiding confusion when scraping data or comparing sources.

 ## City Council: Composition and Roles